 Often, a vet will treat a dog who has symptoms and just wait to see if they get better.
 Here are some ways they might treat it:

 - Your vet may give your dog medication and shampoo that kills mites.

 - Several different treatments may be used, as some mites have developed immunity to certain dips, such as invermectin, selamectin, lime-sulfur, and doramectin.

-- Throw dog beds, collars, and harnesses in the washing machine or replace them.
+- Vets may advise you to throw dog beds, collars, and harnesses in the washing machine or replace them.

-There are three forms: localized, generalized, and demodectic pododermatitis.
+There are three forms of demodectic mange: localized, generalized, and demodectic pododermatitis.

-- Localized demodicosis causes hair loss (usually the first sign) and red, sometimes scabby spots on the face or front legs, and it affects puppies almost exclusively.
+- Localized demodicosis causes hair loss as the first sign, and then red, sometimes scabby spots on the face or front legs.
+It affects puppies almost exclusively.
 Some cases — often in young dogs with a genetic predisposition to the disease — will turn into generalized demodicosis.

 - Generalized demodicosis causes the same scaly skin and hair loss that you see in localized mange, but it can affect the whole body.
 Most sufferers are young dogs, although an older dog with a weakened immune system can also get it.
 Older dogs definitely need to be taken to the vet to find out why their immune system isn’t handling the mites.

 Unlike sarcoptic mange, the mites that cause demodectic mange are easy to find with a skin scraping.